A place for exchanging ideas and information, not just finding them.

 The two types of schoolwork that typically take place in the Library (or Library Commons) are collaborative learning projects and individual study.
 A third activity, graphics and video production, also often takes place within the Library Commons in a dedicated area.
 Each of these areas has its own requirements for furnishings.

-Collaborative learning projects require group spaces where students can meet, exchange ideas and brainstorm in addition to individual study areas where students can research specific topics their parts of the report.
-For these areas, look for furniture that offers flexibility: Our Flexline™, Interchange™ and UXL™ lines have multiple collaborative desk offerings that allow students to work as different sized groups as well as individually.
-All can be fitted with casters for fast, easy and non-disruptive mobility.
+Collaborative learning projects require group spaces where students can meet, exchange ideas, and brainstorm in addition to individual study areas where students can research specific topics their parts of the report.
+For these areas, look for furniture that offers flexibility: Smith System® lines have multiple collaborative desk offerings that allow students to work as different-sized groups as well as individually.
+All can be fitted with casters for fast, easy, and non-disruptive mobility.

-Smith System offers numerous seating options for the Collaborative Zone, including Flavors™ Seating which allows the student to comfortably face front, back and both sides to encourage interaction with his or her workgroup mates on either side.
-Its seat back also offers reduced resistance to the student who needs to twist to the right or left.
-Our Intuit™ Chair directs the students more forward, but when equipped with casters, students can easily orient themselves to face their mates.
-This is also true for our Plato™ Seating which allows the student to comfortably face front and either side without moving the chair and provides exceptional euro-spec lumbar support.
-Our highly customizable UXL line of seating offers many ways to achieve mobility.
+Smith System® offers numerous seating options for the Collaborative Zone, including Flavors® Seating which allows the student to comfortably face front, back, and both sides to encourage interaction with his or her workgroup mates on either side.
+Its seatback also offers reduced resistance to the student who needs to twist to the right or left.
+Our Flavors® Chair directs the students more forward, but when equipped with casters, students can easily orient themselves to face their mates.
+This is also true for our Groove® Seating which allows the student to comfortably face front and either side without moving the chair and provides exceptional Euro-spec lumbar support.

 Social Learning Areas

 This area is designed to promote student interaction by offering an informal and relaxing environment for students.
 Creating a second level of seating and interaction adds energy to Social Learning areas.
-A popular way to achieve that is with our Café Tables, paired with fixed height stools from our Flavors or Plato Lines.
+A popular way to achieve that is with our Café Tables, paired with fixed height stools from our Flavors® or Groove® Lines.
 Several power options exist for these tables, also.

 Quiet Study Area

 The Quiet Study Zone provides an area for the student to perform research or study independently for regular academic subjects.
-Our Carrels provide excellent individual study/research environments by minimizing distractions and focusing the student’s attention.
-Another solution for keeping students focused in the Learning Commons is our Desk Fence.
+Our Flowform Learn Lounge Screens provide excellent individual study/research environments by minimizing distractions and focusing the student’s attention.
 Seating options for this area can be taken from the same lines as chosen for the Collaborative Learning Zone.

 Media/Graphics Production, presentation and Storage

-Often, the output of the students’ collaborative projects is either a video, multi-media presentation, a poster or document with enhanced graphics.
-The furniture needed to support the equipment needed to produce these end products can all be found in the Smith System portfolio.
-An obvious starting place is our UXL Line.
-It satisfies all the table/desking requirements, and can be customized to meet specific needs of a graphics/video studio.
-Storage of project materials can be achieved with products from our Cascade Line which also allows extensive customization to meet your needs.
+Often, the output of the students’ collaborative projects is either a video, multi-media presentation, a poster, or document with enhanced graphics.
+The furniture needed to support the equipment needed to produce these end products can all be found in the Smith System® portfolio.
+An obvious starting place is our Cascade® Line.
+It satisfies all the table/desking requirements and can be customized to meet the specific needs of a graphics/video studio.

-In the Library Commons, the librarian will serve as a resource for students, and will need a workspace that can support one or more desktop monitors.
-UXL Desks are designed to be joined together in bays that both support the computer equipment and provide teaching space.
-Several great mobile options can be found in the Acrobat line.
+In the Library Commons, the librarian will serve as a resource for students and will need a workspace that can support one or more desktop monitors.
+Planner® Desks are designed to be joined together in bays that both support the computer equipment and provide teaching space.
+Several great mobile options can be found in the Planner® Studio line.
 These desks are adjustable in height and can be raised so they accommodate work while standing.